-The Commonwealth of Massachusetts ("the Commonwealth") provides medical, prescription drug, mental health/substance abuse and life insurance to retirees and their covered dependents.
+The Commonwealth provides medical, prescription drug, mental health/substance abuse and life insurance to retirees and their covered dependents.
 The Commonwealth pays a portion of the cost for retirees, spouses and dependents.
 All active employees who retire from the Commonwealth and meet the eligibility criteria will receive these benefits.